TikTok: Project Texas

-In response to security concerns of the United States government, TikTok has been working to silo privileged user data within the United States under oversight from the U.S. government or a third party such as Oracle.
+In response to security concerns of the United States government, TikTok has been working to silo privileged user data within the United States under oversight from the US government or a third party such as Oracle.
 Named Project Texas, the initiative focuses on unauthorized access, state influence, and software security.
-A new subsidiary, TikTok U.S. Data Security Inc. (USDS), was created to manage user data, software code, back-end systems, and content moderation.
+A new subsidiary, TikTok US Data Security Inc. (USDS), was created to manage user data, software code, back-end systems, and content moderation.
 It would report to the Committee on Foreign Investment in the United States (CFIUS), not ByteDance or TikTok, even for hiring practices.
 Oracle would review and spot check the data flows through USDS.
 It would also digitally sign software code, approve updates, and oversee content moderation and recommendation.
-Physical locations would be established so that Oracle and the U.S. government could conduct their own reviews.
+Physical locations would be established so that Oracle and the US government could conduct their own reviews.
 The company has been engaged in confidential negotiations over the project with CFIUS since 2021 and submitted its proposal but received little response from the panel afterward.

 In March 2023, a former employee of the company said Project Texas did not go far enough and that a complete "re-engineering" would be needed.
 TikTok responded by saying that Project Texas already is a re-engineering of the app and that the former employee left in 2022 before the project specifications were finalized.
 Other former employees had their own takes on the situation.
-A data scientist said U.S. user data were emailed to ByteDance workers in China to identify viewer interests.
+A data scientist said US user data were emailed to ByteDance workers in China to identify viewer interests.
 A manager recounted that there was a lot more separation on the technical side between TikTok and ByteDance by the time he left.
 Another said TikTok had to employ better data collection practices than Meta or Google due to the scrutiny it received.

+USDS Joint Venture, censorship, backlash and moves to UpScrolled

+On 22 January 2026, US President Donald Trump and TikTok announced that the company had joined a joint venture, which will run as an independent entity while operating under defined safeguards that protect national security for US users.
+Adam Presser who was previously TikTok's head of operations and trust and safety will serve as CEO, while TikTok's current CEO Shou Chew will be a director of the new venture.

+The new investors are loyal to Trump.
+TikTok has subsequently been accused of censoring content critical of Trump and his administration.
+The censorship includes censoring words such as "Epstein" and videos that criticize Trump or Immigration and Customs Enforcement (ICE).
+The resulting backlash saw TikTok competitor UpScrolled receive record downloads and rise to second in the Apple's App Store rankings.